- Customer Focused

-The Iowa Communications Network (ICN) is the country's premier distance learning and state government broadband carrier network, committed to providing Iowa strong broadband solutions for the education, government, and healthcare sectors of Iowa.
-The ICN makes it possible for Iowans, physically separated by location, to interact in an efficient, creative, and cost-effective manner.
-ICN provides high-speed flexible broadband Internet, data, video conferencing, and voice (phone) services to authorized users, under Code of Iowa, which includes: K-12 schools, higher education, hospitals and clinics, state and federal government, National Guard armories, and libraries.
+The Iowa Communications Network (ICN) is a state-of-the-art fiber optic network providing telecommunications services to the education, government, and healthcare sectors of Iowa.
+ICN provides high-speed flexible broadband Internet, data, security, and voice (phone) services to authorized users, under Code of Iowa, which includes: K-12 schools, higher education, hospitals and clinics, state and federal government, National Guard armories, and libraries.

 The ICN is statutorily limited, by the Code of Iowa, Chapter 8D, in who is permitted to utilize the Network.
 ICN's authorized users include: K-12 schools, higher education, hospitals, state and federal government, National Guard armories, and libraries.

-The ICN provides high-speed flexible broadband Internet, data, video conferencing, and voice (phone) services to authorized users.
+The ICN provides high-speed broadband Internet, data, voice (phone), and security services to authorized users.

 The ICN is an independent executive branch agency within the State of Iowa government.
 ICN is governed by a commission named the Iowa Telecommunications and Technology Commission (ITTC).
 The Commission was statutorily created in the early 1990's.
 Commissioners are appointed by the Governor and tasked with overseeing the operations of the Network.
 The executive director is appointed by the Commission and confirmed by the Senate.

 Yes, ITTC Commissioners are appointed by the Governor and serve six-year staggered terms.
 Appointed Commissioners are also subject to approval by the Iowa Senate.
 The Commission provides for the centralized, coordinated use and control of the Network.